Cyril Kubista

 Embed:

-Cyril Kubista is impressed with the Korean community and the impact it made on his life.
-He never imagined it would give him the experiences and expertise necessary to become a 27 year veteran teacher of small engine repair in a correctional facility.
+Cyril Kubista shares how he is impressed by the Korean community and the impact it made on his life.
+He never imagined it would give him the experiences and expertise necessary to become a twenty-seven year veteran teacher of small engine repair in a correctional facility.
 Furthermore, he believes the Korean work ethic and culture is fabulous because of the gratitude for those that helped during the war.
 He believes every man should be required to serve in the military to help them grow up.

 Share YouTube: